WHAT: PW Practice/Process 03: Graphic Art x Social Impact

 Practice/Process is a new series of professional development meet ups for emerging artists, designers and other creative practitioners hosted by Possible Worlds.
 We discuss a particular theme, focusing on the "what" of guest artists practices, and the "how" of their process.

 For November, we’re focusing on graphic art and design with social, cultural and political impact.
-They'll speak to their practices - ranging from photography, sculpture, print, graphic design and art education - and how they engage and expand dialogue with the issues of our times.
+Guests will speak to their practices - ranging from print, graphic design,sculpture,and art education - and how they engage and expand dialogue with the issues of our times.

 - Guillermo Trejo - Print artist and instructor at the Ottawa School of Art

-- Valérie Yobé - Directrice of l’École Multidisciplinaire de l’Image at Université du Québec (UQO) and President, la tribu grafik.
+- Valerie Yobé - Directrice of l’École Multidisciplinaire de l’Image at Université du Québec en Outaouais (UQO) and President, la tribu grafik.

 This meetup is open to creative practitioners who are curious about learning more about contemporary graphic art and design viewed through social, cultural and political lenses, as well as various practices and forms including creation, curation, programming and education.